Fred DuVal: Other activities

+In 2014 DuVal produced the play “8” in Tucson, Arizona, a reader’s theater-style presentation of the court case that led to the Supreme Court legalizing same-sex marriage.

+In 2016, DuVal’s alma mater Occidental College recognized him as “Alumni of the Year” for his many contributions to the nation.

+In 2022, DuVal joined the National Board of the Barack Obama Scholars Program.

 Personal life and journalism

 DuVal is married to Dr. Jennifer Hecker DuVal, Ph.D, an IBH Director at the Mayo Clinic, and has two sons William and Montgomery.

 He is co-author of the book Calling Arizona Home, which was published in 2005.
 In 2010 he wrote and published "Irons in the Fire" a collection of published opinion pieces regarding contemporary Arizona issues.
 DuVal is a monthly columnist for the Arizona Republic, where he has penned dozens of opinion pieces on a wide variety of issues.